Instructor: Professor Gordon Richards | Lecture: TTh 12:30-1:50pm; Room: Randell 326 |

 will be part of your participation grade (and will count 5% of

 your final grade).
-To receive credit for attendance and class participation we will be using Socrative.
+To receive credit for attendance and class participation we often will be using Socrative.
 Please make yourself an account (free) before the first lecture.
 The classroom ID will be RICHARDS.
 Logging in from home or for another person will result in a 0 class participation grade for the quarter.
 However, you will be allowed to miss 2 lectures without any penalty.

 Homework will be given each week on